What is a Skills Gap Analysis?

 Step 4: Execute Your Strategy

 Finally, after you've planned, conducted, and planned for action, you'll want to assess your follow-through.
 Executing your training and hiring plans, and then taking the time to evaluate how they performed.
-Doing yearly performance reviews, and gap analyses will help set you up for the same process to be repeated.
+Doing yearly performance reviews, and skills gap analysis will help set you up for the same process to be repeated.

 Skill gap analysis example